slongfield/wolfwig/notes/devlog.md

 #### Audio Processing Unit

-* Can the APU output MIDI directly?
+* Can the APU output notation?
+  * ABC notation language looks like it'd be the simplest.

 ### State